 The Center for Chronic Disease and Injury Prevention (CDIP) works in various sectors to implement programs and initiatives, and is a convener of collaboratives to work together on education and promotion of environmental changes to support a healthy community by enhancing opportunities where people can live, work and play.
 The following are the Center's priority areas in creating a healthier Santa Clara County:

-To learn more about the Center for Chronic Disease and Injury Prevention and current efforts, please contact:
+To learn more about the Center for Chronic Disease and Injury Prevention and other related efforts, please contact:

 1400 Parkmoor Avenue, Suite 120 B